-- Added table.apply().miss (Section 13.2.2). - Added string type (Section 7.1.5). - Added implicit casts from enum values (Section 8.3). - Allow 1-bit signed values - Define the type of bit slices from signed and unsigned values to be unsigned. - Constrain default label position for switch statements. - Allow empty tuples. - Added @deprecated annotation. - Relaxed the structure of annotation bodies. - Removed the @pkginfo annotation, which is now defined by the P4Runtime specification. - Added int type (Section 7.1.6.5). - Added error ParserInvalidArgument (Sections 12.8.2, 12.8.4). - Clarified the significance of order of entries in const entries (Section 13.2.1.4). - Added methods to calculate header size (Section 8.16).

-- Top-level functions (Section 9) - Functions may be declared at the top-level of a P4 program. - Optional and named parameters (Section 6.7) - Parameters may be specified by name, with a default value, or designated as optional. - enum representations (Section 8.3) - enum values to be specified with a concrete representation. - Parser values sets (Section 12.11)

-- value_set objects for control-plane programmable select labels.

-- Type definitions (Section 7.5)

-- New types may be introduced in programs.

-- Saturating arithmetic (Section 8.5)

-- Saturating arithmetic is supported on some targets.

-- Structured annotations (Section 18)

-- Annotations may be specified as lists of key-value pairs

-- Globalname (Section 17.3.2)

-- The reserved globalname annotation has been removed.

-- Table size property (Section 13.2.1.5)

-- Meaning of optional size property for tables has been defined.

-- Invalid headers (Section 8.16)

-- Clarified semantics of operations on invalid headers.
+- Added table.apply().miss (Section 14.2.2). - Added string type (Section 7.1.5).

+- Added implicit casts from enum values (Section 8.3). - Allow 1-bit signed values - Define the type of bit slices from signed and unsigned values to be unsigned. - Constrain default label position for switch statements. - Allow empty tuples. - Added @deprecated annotation. - Relaxed the structure of annotation bodies. - Removed the @pkginfo annotation, which is now defined by the P4Runtime specification. - Added int type (Section 7.1.6.5). - Added error ParserInvalidArgument (Sections 13.8.2, 13.8.4). - Clarified the significance of order of entries in const entries (Section 14.2.1.4). - Added methods to calculate header size (Section 8.17). - A.8.
+Summary of changes made in version 1.1.0, released November 26, 2017. - Top-level functions (Section 10) - Functions may be declared at the top-level of a P4 program. - Optional and named parameters (Section 6.8) - Parameters may be specified by name, with a default value, or designated as optional. - enum representations (Section 8.3) - enum values to be specified with a concrete representation. - Parser values sets (Section 13.11) - value\set objects for control-plane programmable select labels. - Type definitions (Section 7.6) - New types may be introduced in programs. - Saturating arithmetic (Section 8.6) - Saturating arithmetic is supported on some targets. - Structured annotations (Section 20) - Annotations may be specified as lists of key-value pairs - Globalname (Section 18.3.2) - The reserved globalname annotation has been removed. - Table size property (Section 14.2.1.5) - Meaning of optional size property for tables has been defined. - Invalid headers (Section 8.17) - Clarified semantics of operations on invalid headers.
-- Calling restrictions (Section F)

-- Added restrictions on kinds of values that may be passed as arguments to calls.

-- Bitwise operator precedence (Section H)

-- Modified precedence conventions so that bitwise operators & | and ^ have higher precedence than relation operators <> <= >=.

-- Computed bitwidths (Section 7.1)

-- Added support for specifying widths using expressions in bit and varbit types.
+- Calling restrictions (Section F) - Added restrictions on kinds of values that may be passed as arguments to calls. - Bitwise operator precedence (Section G) - Modified precedence conventions so that bitwise operators & | and ^ have higher precedence than relation operators <> <= >=. - Computed bitwidths (Section 7.1) - Added support for specifying widths using expressions in bit and varbit types. - A.9.
+Initial version 1.0.0, released May 17, 2017